Endorsed by Academic Senate: May 2019

 Occurred Before the Meeting

-Once a person or entity becomes aware of a possible violation, a formal complaint alleging a violation of the Sexual Misconduct and Non-Discrimination Policy (commonly referred to as Title IX) was filed with the Office of Community Standards & Counseling, the Human Resource Office, Student Health Office and/or the Office of Campus Safety.
+Once a person or entity becomes aware of a possible violation, a formal complaint alleging a violation of the Sexual Misconduct and Non-Discrimination Policy (commonly referred to as Title IX) was filed with the Office of Community Standards & Counseling, the Human Resource Office, Student Health Office and/or the Office of Campus Police.
 Any member of the campus community can file a complaint.
 Events that occur off campus can also be included in the complaints.
 If the Responding Party is a college employee, the College will follow the Procedures; Harassment and Non-Discrimination Prevention Guidelines for Employees.

 Once a report is received involving current student(s), the Director of Community Standards & Counseling will begin an investigation to determine if there is evidence to support a violation of the Sexual Misconduct and Non-Discrimination Policy.
 If the Responding Party is a student, and there is determination that there may have been a violation of the Sexual Misconduct and Non-Discrimination Policy the student(s) will be notified in writing of a procedural review.

 A procedural review will be scheduled by the Director of Community Standards & Counseling.
 The review is to provide insight on the process.
 An explanation, or clarification, of the charges is provided.

 Upon completion of the procedural review, a CONDUCT HEARING, will take place.
 [This can be immediately following the procedural review, or at another time.]